October 11, 2023

 Think about the last time you used a product or service that solved your problem so well, you wanted to tell everyone you know about the experience.
-Perhaps you found the perfect pair of headphones for work.
-Or handmade chocolates that you can send as a cute gift.
-Whether you talked to people directly, posted on social media, or emailed a friend, telling others about your experience is word-of-mouth marketing in action.
+Maybe it was the perfect pair of headphones for work, or handmade chocolates you sent as a gift.
+Whether you talked to a friend, posted on social media, or left a review, sharing your experience is word-of-mouth marketing in action.
+In fact, eight in ten Americans say they at least sometimes read online customer ratings or reviews before purchasing items for the first time.

 This powerful form of marketing fuels a whopping $6 trillion of annual consumer spending globally.
 It can also be more effective than paid ads, resulting in 5x more sales.

-This form of marketing isn’t just for big brands.
-Any company that provides services or sells products can benefit from word-of-mouth marketing strategies.
+Word-of-mouth isn’t just for big brands.
+Any company that provides services or sells products can benefit from these strategies.
 For instance, in a survey by Alignable 85% of 7,500 small business owners reported word-of-mouth referrals as their top source of new customers.

 Here’s everything you need to know about word-of-mouth marketing so you can start benefiting from this powerful form of advertising.